krishnakant2004/krishi-startup-flutter-app-one-stop-service-for-farmers-/README.md

 - Identifies specific crops from images
 - Detects diseases affecting crops and provides treatment recommendations

+### Crop Marketplace
+Platform for farmers to buy and sell their crops directly Transparent pricing and real-time market rates
+Direct connection between farmers and buyers, reducing dependency on middlemen Secure payment processing and transaction history

 ### On-Demand Machinery Accessibility
 - Rental and hiring services for agricultural machinery
 - Real-time availability checking